Sean-Bradley/FPGA-UART-TX/README.md

 ## Buttons on Cyclone IV Dev Board

-When these buttons are pressed, it sends the binary out of the UART TX pin on the Cyclone IV.
+When these buttons are pressed, it sends the binary out of the UART TX Pin 114 on the Cyclone IV.

 ![Buttons](buttons.jpg)

 ## Windows Device Manager

-Windows 10 Device Manager showing the [USB to TTL Serial Cable](https://amzn.to/3r5YbnZ) is discovered on COM3.
+Windows 10 Device Manager showing the [USB to TTL Serial Cable](https://amzn.to/3r5YbnZ) is present on COM3.

 ![](device_com3.jpg)

 ## Connect Putty to COM3

-Select `Serial` option and use `COM3` if your device manager shows `COM3`.
-Otherwise use whatever COM number your USB TTL was assigned by your PC.
-I have programmed this code to send at 9600 BAUD rate speed.
+Select `Serial` radio button and use `COM3` in `Serial line` if your device manager shows `COM3`.
+Otherwise use whatever COM number your USB TTL was assigned by your PC when you connected it.

+I have programmed this code example to send at 9600 BAUD rate so leave 9600 as your speed setting.

 ![Putty COM3](putty-com3.jpg)